 k≥ timingReportingGranularityFactor [34] configured by LMF via LPP for the RSTD measurement.

 The UE can report the timing of up to two additional paths with respect to the path timing determining the RSTD measurement.

+If UE is capable of measuring up to eight additional paths, then the UE can report the timing of up to eight additional paths with respect to the path timing determining the RSTD measurement.